-Just a few short months ago, in February to be exact, I learned that a tiny little shop in an alley in Newberg, situated between a Pizza place and an acupuncturist, was about to become available.
-I knew this because this was the tiny little salon I had been going to for the last few years and my hair stylist told me she was moving to a bigger space.
-Immediately, the wheels started turning -- because the first time I had walked into this space I had looked around and thought it was just about the perfect size for a lavender shop.
+One fine February morning in 2020, I learned that a tiny little shop in an alley in Newberg, situated between a pizza place and an acupuncturist, was about to become available.
+I knew this because this was the tiny little hair salon I had been going to for the last few years and my stylist told me she was moving to a bigger space.
+Immediately, the wheels started turning—because the first time I had walked into this space I had looked around and thought it was just about the perfect size for a lavender shop.
 So the next day I contacted the landlord, told him I was interested, and immediately started freaking out.
 This was a big commitment after all.
-I would be tied to the shop, I’d need to work all the time to keep it stocked, I’d have to remodel -- what in the world was I thinking?
+I would be tied to the shop, I’d need to work all the time to keep it stocked, I’d have to remodel—what in the world was I thinking?
 But I kept pushing forward.

-I imagined that I could sell local flowers along with my lavender products, and I just so happened to know a couple of amazing flower farmers, John Peterson and Jeremi Carroll of Pollinate Flowers, who also happened to be neighbors.
+I imagined that I could sell local flowers along with my lavender products, and I just so happened to know a couple of amazing flower farmers, my friends and neighbors John and Jeremi of Pollinate Flowers.
 So I texted John and told him that I was thinking about opening a little shop and would they be interested in selling their flowers wholesale to me.
 He texted back a few minutes later asking, “Would you be interested in a partner?”
 I immediately texted back, “Yes I would.”
 This was one of the quickest and best decisions I’ve ever made.
 And together we moved forward.

 In June, before masks were mandated, we very tentatively and partially opened our doors, wearing our masks and setting up tables at the entrance to the shop so that visitors could see our products and could purchase what they wanted.
 A few weeks later, once masks were required statewide, we were able to fully open our shop.
-We couldn’t be more pleased.
-One side of the shop carries Little Lavender Farm products and the other side carries Pollinate flowers.
-We share expenses and take turns manning the shop, which allows us time to work on our farms.
-This has been such a wonderful experience with such generous, supportive, community-minded partners as we’ve worked together to make our dream of bringing a little beauty and comfort into this world a reality.
+One side of the shop carries Little Lavender Farm products and the other side carries Pollinate flowers and products.

-Now we’re into September and just last week, the final touches to the outside of our shop were finished and the remodel of our shop was complete.
-And this week Oregon has been on fire.
-And once again our hearts break for the pain and sadness that we see around us.
-But we will lock arms and together we will all keep pushing forward, helping and supporting each other along the way.
-Because we are all part of the same family, and that's what family does.
+In September, the final touches to the outside of our shop were finished—the awning was installed and the barn door panelling nailed to the outside—and the remodel of our shop was complete.
+And then the next week Oregon endured some of its worst fires in its history.
+Once again our hearts broke for the pain and sadness that we saw around us as we closed our doors due to the hazardous air quality.
+But we locked arms and together we all kept pushing forward, helping and supporting each other along the way.